Hexagram 11泰Peace

 60-second read

 Peace is the moment when the conditions that make hard work possible have all clicked into place at once.
 The little has gone; the great has come.
 The hexagram does not name the state to celebrate it.
-It names the state because the state has a structure, the structure has a shelf life, and most actors squander the window.
+It names the state because the state has a structure, the structure has a shelf life, and most people squander the window.
 The discipline of Peace is to recognize the configuration, to do the durable work it briefly permits, to refuse the temptation to coast, and to read the moment line 6 names — when the city wall returns into the moat — before it lands on you.
 Peace is the working session, not the finished house.
 The hexagram is a clock, not a prize.

 The hexagram